Palmer penguins and discrete predictors

 Posterior predictions: the easy way to check your model

 In my experience, ecologists (rightly!) care a great deal about model diagnostics.
 And with good reason: you need to know how much to trust a model before using it to make a scientific claim.
-Bayes offers a straightforward way to show how well a model is doing: plot model predictions, and compare them to the observed data.
+Bayesian models offer a straightforward way to show how well a model is doing: plot model predictions and compare them to the observed data.
 This involves using the model as a data generating machine, which we’ll look at next.

 Posterior prediction in R